โšฝ The Scenario

 Goals (y)2134032513

-Write a final recommendation.
-Include: the value of \(r\), whether the prediction is reliable, and the real reason the two variables appear to be linked.
+Include: the value of r, whether the prediction is reliable, and the real reason both variables appear linked.
 Should the sponsor invest in churros?

 Code to complete:CHURROS